shreyanshk/boottorrent/docs/quickstart.rst

 Enable PXE on your computers.
 Please look for your computer's BIOS documentation for instructions.

-Note: Please make sure that the interface you've selected is already configured statically as DHCP protocol needs this to works properly.
+Note: Please make sure that other DHCP servers and/or TFTP servers are not running on your computer/network as they may conflict with those provided by BootTorrent.
+Also make sure that you've either selected non-conflicting ports (see above) or closed conflicting applications.

 Then, activate the Python version or virtualenv that you've used to install BootTorrent and execute this command on your computer (in the same env):